-CAN Tanzania is a Non-Governmental and not for profit organization founded in 2011, with its headquarters in Dar es Salaam.
-Its establishment has been a critical step towards empowering Tanzanians to be more aware of climate change and related issues.
-Importantly, it was hinged on as a vision in developing a networking structure that would be able to reach a wider community in the country.
-The overall objective is to inform, mobilize, advocate and empower the Tanzanian community to collectively raise the national voice in the international climate change debate and take smarter actions to reduce dangerous activities that lead to harmful climate change and adapt to current climate change impacts.
+CAN Tanzania is a non-governmental and not for profit organization established in 2011 with its headquarters in Dar es Salaam.
+Led by Dr Sixbert Mwanga, its establishment has been a critical step towards empowering Tanzanians to become aware of climate change sciences and related impacts to their environment.
+Importantly, the establishment of CAN Tanzania was hinged on a vision of developing a networking structure that would be able to reach a wider community in the country and offer a platform for voices unheard.